Revision map

 Day 1: Diagnose

 Choose 2 to 3 weak topics.
-Do a few questions without notes.
-Mark where the first mistake happens.
+Attempt a few questions without notes and mark exactly where the first mistake happens, not the topic, the step.

 Day 2: Repair

-Review the method.
-Rewrite the correct steps clearly.
+Review the correct method and rewrite the steps clearly.
 Do not rush to full past-paper questions yet.
+The method has to be understood before it is drilled.

 Day 3: Changed questions

 Try questions that look slightly different from the examples.
-Test understanding, not memory.
+This tests whether the student understood the method or only memorised the format.

 Day 4: Mixed practice

 Mix the weak topic with other topics.
-Check whether the method still works when the topic is not obvious.
+The real test is whether the method works when the student cannot tell in advance which topic a question is from.

 Day 5: Exam-style